Rachnicrice/reading-notes/401d43/class-37/README.md

 immutable state - State that cannot be changed or modified.

-time travel in redux - Trackinhg all changes made to state.
+time travel in redux - Tracking all changes made to state.

 action creator - A function that formats and returns an action object.